The Wildflower Trail at the Acton Arboretum

 Large yellow lady slipper (Cypripedium pubescens)

 The trails which run through the Acton Arboretum (Acton, Massachusetts) are home to many native wildflowers, some planted, some naturally occurring.
-As a long-time gardener of native New England wildflowers, I have been given charge of enhancing and maintaining the naturalistic gardens along this Arboretum's Wildflower Trail, and I have posted this picture-article to call attention to some of the woodland species that can be seen growing along this forest floor habitat, and to suggest some of these species as workable additions to gardens.
-All of the species depicted or mentioned on this page are native to the forests of eastern, temperate North America, and with few exceptions their natural ranges extend into at least one of the New England states.
-These particular species were selected for use in this project because of their combinations of attractiveness, relative ease of propagation, and in some cases, a considerable need for conservation by means of cultivation.
+As a long-time gardener of native New England wildflowers, I have been in charge of enhancing and maintaining the naturalistic gardens along this Arboretum's Wildflower Trail since 1995, and I have posted this picture-article to call attention to some of the woodland species that can be seen growing along this forest floor habitat, and also to suggest some of these species as workable additions to gardens.
+All of the species depicted or mentioned on this page are native to the forests of eastern, temperate North America, and with few exceptions their natural ranges extend into the New England states.
+These particular species were selected for use in this project because of their combination of attractiveness, relative ease of propagation, and in some cases a considerable need for conservation by means of cultivation.
+The wildflower populations at the Arboretum at this point are quite extensive and well worth an effort to visit them, especially during the spring months.

-Some species of lady's-slipper (genus Cypripedium) can be cultivated easily enough, but these plants are fragile and should not be collected from wild populations unless there is an immediate need to rescue them from “development.”
-In the case of the pink lady's-slipper (C. acaule), digging the plant almost always kills it within a few years, because it is utterly dependent on the presence of healthy colonies of soil fungi for its absorption of nutrients.
-If it is unavoidably necessary to rescue plants of this species, it is prudent to unearth as wide a rootball as possible with each plant, and to replant in locations where other pink lady's-slipper plants already are growing naturally, so that the transplanted individuals may have a chance of surviving for more than a year or two.
+Some species of ladyslipper (Cypripedium) can be cultivated easily enough, but these plants are fragile and slow-growing, and they should not be collected from wild populations unless there is an immediate need to rescue them from so-called development.
+In the case of the familiar pink lady slipper (C. acaule), digging the plant almost always kills it within a few years, because it is utterly dependent on the presence of healthy colonies of soil fungi for its absorption of nutrients.
+If it is unavoidably necessary to attempt rescuing pink lady slippers, it is prudent to unearth as wide a rootball as possible with each plant, and to replant in locations where other pink lady slipper plants already are growing naturally, so that the transplanted individuals may have a chance of surviving for more than a year or two.

-Other lady's-slipper species are not dependent on soil fungi (at least at maturity) and are thus easier to maintain.
-My efforts to cultivate the large yellow lady's-slipper (C. pubescens) have been marginally successful on a small scale.
-Professional seed propagation of lady's-slipper species is a complicated practice that is barely out of its infancy, but a few sources are successfully propagating and selling seedlings of a number of lady's-slipper species, including those which occur naturally in New England.
-The large yellow (C. pubescens), the small yellow (C. parviflorum), the showy or queen's (C. reginae), the small white or prairie (C. candidum), and the ram's-head (C. arietinum) lady's-slippers are rare and imperiled throughout their natural ranges in eastern North America, so any successful, large-scale propagation of these species for cultivation may be their ultimate salvation.
-Interested individuals can look to such sources as Spangle Creek Labs, Cyp.
-Haven, Raising Rarities, and Vermont Ladyslipper Company for seedlings of these species.
-The Gardens at Post Hill provides links to a number of additional suppliers of these and other terrestrial orchids native to temperate North America.
+Other ladyslipper species are not dependent on soil fungi beyond their seedling stages and are therefore much easier to maintain in gardens.
+My efforts to cultivate the large yellow lady slipper (C. pubescens) have been successful on a small scale.
+Professional seed propagation of ladyslipper species is a complicated practice that is barely out of its infancy; however, at least a few laboratories are successfully propagating and selling seedlings of a number of Cypripedium species, including most of those which occur naturally in New England.
+The large yellow (C. pubescens), the small yellow (C. parviflorum), the showy or queen's (C. reginae), the small white or prairie (C. candidum), and the ram's-head (C. arietinum) lady slippers are rare and imperiled throughout their natural ranges in eastern North America, so any successful, large-scale propagation of these species for cultivation in gardens may be their ultimate salvation.
+Interested individuals can look to such sources as Spangle Creek Labs, Hillside Nursery, Raising Rarities, Thimble Farms, Wild Orchid Company, and Vermont Ladyslipper Company for seedlings of these species.
+The Gardens at Post Hill website provides links to a number of additional suppliers of these and other terrestrial orchids native to temperate North America.

-The various species planted along the Acton Arboretum's Wildflower Trail reach their flowering height in April or May, with only a few exceptions which flower during the summer.
-Many of these plantings are on the left as you walk along the boardwalk away from the twin ponds.
-This hillside area represents the original wildflower collection that was created by a local volunteer in approximately 1993.
-(I was put in charge of this garden shortly afterward, when she moved to Kansas.)
-Since that time, additional populations have been introduced further along the trail, in some cases simply by broadcasting seeds collected from mature plants, and these new populations are becoming increasingly conspicuous with each passing year - some of them on a rather large scale.
+The various native wildflowers planted along the Acton Arboretum's Wildflower Trail reach their flowering height in April or May, with only a few exceptions which flower during the summer.
+The earliest plantings, many of them labeled, are on the left as you walk along the boardwalk away from the two farm ponds.
+This hillside area represents the original wildflower collection that was created in 1993 by a local volunteer (who moved a few years later, whereupon the responsibility for maintaining and enhancing this garden was passed to me).
+Since that time, additional wildflower populations have been introduced extensively further along the trail, in some cases simply by broadcasting seeds collected from mature plants, and these new populations are becoming increasingly conspicuous each year - some of them on a large scale.
 Anyone in need of a map of the Arboretum can view my home-prepared version, a modified adaptation of a publicly available sketch.

 A patch of bloodroot (Sanguinaria canadensis)

-As the spring season gets under way, the first flower one may notice is likely to be bloodroot, a native poppy which flowers briefly in the early spring - usually in April, although the exact days of its flowering in any given year always depend on the timing of warm weather.
+As the spring season gets under way, the first wildflower one may notice is likely to be bloodroot, a native member of the poppy family which flowers briefly in the early spring - usually in April, although the exact days of its flowering in any given year always depend on the timing of warm weather.
 Indeed, many of the species featured in these gardens are spring ephemerals, so called because they flower briefly in the spring to take advantage of the brief period of full sun which occurs in woodlands before the overhanging trees leaf out for the season.
-Few flowers are more ephemeral than those of bloodroot, which provide an attractive show for a few days at most before they disappear for the season; however, bloodroot makes up for the brevity of its flowering by its showiness and extraordinarily prolific habit.
-This species is so easy to propagate by seed - or by division of its root stock - that it is becoming an increasingly prominent presence along the Wildflower Trail each year.
-Most of the bloodroot now occurring along this trail was established simply by scattering its seeds along the forest floor in suitable areas.
-Such naturally occurring annual and biennial species as jewelweed, cleavers, and the non-native celandine appear to be reliable indicators of suitable soil for this purpose.
+Few flowers are more ephemeral than those of bloodroot, which provide an attractive show for a few days at most, before they fade for the season.
+However, bloodroot makes up for the brevity of its flowering by its showiness and extraordinarily prolific habit.
+This species is easy to propagate both by seed and by division of its root stock, and it has become a prominent presence along the Wildflower Trail.
+Most of the bloodroot plants now occurring along this trail were established merely by scattering seeds along the forest floor in suitable areas.
+Certain naturally occurring annual and biennial species such as jewelweed, cleavers, and the non-native celandine appear to be reliable indicators of suitable soil for this purpose.

 Above and right: Bloodroot (Sanguinaria canadensis)

-Although bloodroot occurs naturally throughout this part of the world, it is not nearly as common as it had been in the primieval forests of the region.
-When the original forests were cleared in the 1600's, many native populations suffered severe setbacks, and while some species recovered fairly rapidly when the clearings eventually were allowed to revert back to forest, others had greater difficulty.
-The greatest challenge for bloodroot seems to have been related to its dependence on ants for the natural distribution of its seeds.
-Each seed presents an edible attachment which an ant drags underground and consumes, leaving the seed in an ideal position to germinate; however, ants have greater difficulty than birds when it comes to transporting seeds across distances or areas paved by human beings.
-Because of widespread human disturbance of natural areas, this once-common plant has tended in recent years to become locally isolated and generally restricted to areas which have not been cleared.
+Although bloodroot occurs naturally in most regions of eastern North America, it is not nearly as common as it had been in the original, primieval forests of the area.
+When those forests were cleared in the 1600's, many native plant populations suffered severe setbacks.
+Some species recovered efficiently enough after the clearings were allowed to revert back to forest, but others had greater difficulty.
+The challenge for bloodroot seems to have been related to its dependence on ants for the distribution of its seeds.
+Each seed presents an edible attachment which an ant drags underground and consumes, leaving the seed in an ideal position to germinate; however, unlike birds, ants are limited in their ability to transport seeds across considerable distances or areas paved by humans.
+Because of widespread human disturbance of natural areas, this once-common plant has tended in recent years to become locally isolated and more or less limited to areas which had not been cleared.

 Toward the end of April, assuming that the unpredictable warmth of the early spring has been occurring at more or less the usual times, we can expect to see the ephemeral flowers of the earliest species.
-Besides bloodroot, these species include Dutchman's-breeches and its close relative, squirrel-corn (Dicentra canadensis), both members of the bleeding-heart family.
+Besides bloodroot, these species include Dutchman's-breeches (Dicentra cucullaria) and its close relative, squirrel-corn (D. canadensis), both members of the bleeding-heart family.
 Dutchman's-breeches is so named because its flowers resemble sets of trousers hanging on a line.
-Squirrel-corn is similar, except that its flowers are shaped more like those of the related bleeding-heart.
+Squirrel-corn is similar, except that its flowers are shaped more like those of a typical bleeding-heart plant.
 Both Dutchman's-breeches and squirrel-corn can be seen in flower along the Wildflower Trail in late April and early May, when the difference between their flowers may be noticed by a sharp eye.
 Shortly afterward, both species go dormant for the year, and even their leaves cease to be visible above the ground, true to the ephemeral nature of these plants.
-Both species are fairly easy to cultivate and to propagate, once established; in fact, unusually among wildflowers, both can be propagated by separating the many tiny cormlets apart from the naturally crumbly corms, and scattering them like seeds on suitable sites.
-In this way, many more plants of flowering size can be generated within a few short years.
-It is my hope and belief that these two species, like bloodroot, will be among the more prominent features along the Wildflower Trail in the fairly near future, as a direct result of this ease of propagation.
+Both species are fairly easy to cultivate and to propagate, once established, and unusually among wildflowers, both can be propagated by separating the many tiny corms which comprise their root systems and scattering them like seeds on suitable sites.
+In this way, many more plants of flowering size can be generated within a few years.
+Because of their relative ease of propagation, these two species, like bloodroot, are among the more prominent features along the Wildflower Trail.

 Above: White trillium (Trillium grandiflorum)